 Moon can be used to label items such as food cans and packets, medicines, documents, CDs etc. There are books available which are written in Moon, although there are many more books available in Braille than Moon.
 As Moon is not so well known it is rarely offered as an alternative format for items such as statements, bills and menus.

 Moon can be produced using portable hand frames or a computer with a Braille embosser and translation software.
-For more information on Moon read the RNIB's Moon information or visit the Moon literacy website here: www.moonliteracy.org.uk
+More information on Moon can be found on RNIB's website.

 Writing frames, into which a piece of paper can be inserted, are available with an elasticated cord acting as line guides.